 Duration of training: 3 days (Nov - Dec 2021)

 - Business associations and organizations that aim to support SMEs to invest/adopt renewable energy technologies, associations and organizations representing the following sectors

 - i.e. Agriculture, Agri- & Food processing, Small manufacturing, handicraft enterprises, Rural Enterprises

 Duration of training: 2 days (2022)

 - Senior managers responsible for developing and implementing new financial products

 - Team leaders involved in the implementation process and operations of new financial products

 - Trainers and other multipliers responsible for training staff in the new financial product

-Duration of Training: 5 days
+Duration of training: 5 days (already took place)

 While the combined financing requirements of Southern African SMEs are huge, their individual asks are far too small for existing climate finance instruments, and for most investors.